liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/deploy-azure-sql-managed-instance-with-sharepoint-servers.md

 ```

 3. Modify the original account password in the SQL MI Portal.
-4. Change the username and password to original account with new password in SharePoint PowerShell from scripts in Step 2.
+4. Using the above script in SharePoint PowerShell, change the username and password to original account with new password.
 5. Set the second admin account as **Inactive** or delete the second admin account.